viun-tech/public/README.md

 # public
-VUEngineering's public code, clients, quickstart and examples
+AVIS public code (clients), documentation, quickstart and examples

+## License

+Unless otherwise noted, all the code is this repository is distributed under the Apache License, Version 2.0 found in the LICENSE file.